lapinozz/lapinozz.github.io/_posts/2021-05-30-persistence-of-vision-display.markdown

 # Going further

-I had started on animations for the display using a pixel art animation editor and a little script to convert the images into binary on/off arrays but I was stretching the limit of the storage available and processing power on my Arduino Nano so it was hard to put more frames but I'm sure I could manage some simple compression which doesn't take too much time.
+I had started on animations for the display using a pixel art animation editor and a little script(that [my friend](https://github.com/alexge50) generously made for me) to convert the images into binary on/off arrays but I was stretching the limit of the storage available and processing power on my Arduino Nano so it was hard to put more frames but I'm sure I could manage some simple compression which doesn't take too much time.
 Maybe one day I'll get back to it.